 Another thing to consider if your cat produces foul smells is that it could be something other than flatulence.
 Confusing a foul odor for flatulence is easy.
 The cat could have anal gland issues, for instance.
 Every cat has two little glands on both sides of their butt which are filled with a particularly noxious compound.
 The cat might have glands that are overactive, causing them to release smells periodically.
 Sometimes these glands can become impacted or inflamed, which then causes the fluid they hold to leak, ensuring there is a nasty odor that smells remarkably like a fart.
 It is important to know that while this condition does not happen in cats as often as it does with dogs, it is still a possibility.

 A nasty smell from a cat might also be a clear indication of an infection.
-One such infection is a dental infection which is quite prevalent in cats and could cause a uniquely unpleasant smell.
+One such infection is a dental infection that is quite prevalent in cats and could cause a uniquely unpleasant smell.
 Instructions can be gotten from a veterinarian on how to check your feline’s teeth.
 The moment you rule out any other causes of stinky odors and know that your feline is farting, you will have to find out why your cat has flatulence.

 How To Know If Flatulence Is A Symptom Of A Potentially Dangerous Health Problem

 While felines, just as humans can become gassy for a host of non-threatening reasons, sometimes flatulence can be a sign of a potentially dangerous illness.

 There are a few diseases that promote gas and require care to be administered by a veterinarian.
 They are:

 - Low nutrient absorption